ammarahmed93/Operationalizing-ML-in-Azure/README.md

 ![diagram](img/best_model.png)

 ### **Deploying the best model**
 After the experiment run was completed, the best model _VotingEnsemble_ was deployed using Azure Container Instance (ACI).
 Deploying the model in Azure allows us to interact with the HTTP API service and interact with the model by sending data over  POST request.
 To deploy the best model, it can be perfromed by clicking on the model name in the "Best model summary" or by going into the models section and select the model.
-Once the model is being selected, it takes to the details for that specifc model and the deploy tab would be avaiable as well as it can be seen in the screenshot below:
+Once the model is being selected, it takes us to the details for that specifc model and the deploy tab would be available as well as it can be seen in the screenshot below:
 ![diagram](img/deploy_model.png)
 Going into the endpoint in the assets, we can see all of the models that are deployed.
 ![diagram](img/deployed_model_1.png)